ramon-astudillo/NLSE/README.md

     twokenize.py

-I assume that you will want to modify the code.
-Otherwise use

-    python setup.py install

 for a proper installation.

 The go.sh bash script will need cygwin or equivalent in Windows machines, but you can run the python commands inside the script on a Windows machine directly.
 See inside the script for step by step details.

-### A Note on Theano

-As you may know theano is no more longer supported.
-It was a great start for Computational Graph toolkits but there are much better alternatives out there nowadays (Pytorch, TensorFlow).
-If you have problems running it, try disabling cuDNN.
-For this you need to write the following on your `~/.theanorc`

-    [dnn]
-    enabled = False

-If you are a newtimer to theano, to get it running on the GPU the faster way is to define this on your `~/.bashrc`

-    export THEANO_FLAGS='cuda.root=/usr/local/cuda-<version>/,device=gpu,floatX=float32'
-    export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/usr/local/cuda-<version>/lib64"

-where `<version>` is the CUDA version.

 ## Data